Robin Fox (anthropologist)

-Robin Fox (July 15, 1934 – January 18, 2024) was a British-American anthropologist who wrote on the topics of incest avoidance, marriage systems, human and primate kinship systems, evolutionary anthropology, sociology and the history of ideas in the social sciences.
+Robin Fox (July 15, 1934 – January 18, 2024) was a British-American anthropologist who wrote on the topics of incest avoidance, marriage systems, kinship systems of humans and primates, evolutionary anthropology, sociology and the history of ideas in the social sciences.
 He founded the department of anthropology at Rutgers University in 1967 and remained a professor there for the rest of his career, also being a director of research for the H. F. Guggenheim Foundation from 1972 to 1984.

-Fox published The Imperial Animal, with Lionel Tiger in 1971 one of the earliest to advocate and demonstrate an evolutionary approach to the understanding of human social behaviour.
-His daughter Kate Fox wrote the book Watching the English.

 In 2013 Fox was elected to the US National Academy of Sciences (Anthropology and Evolutionary Biology).